drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 fill factor.

-The thermal power output from the system collected by the exchange integrated with the PV module, nanofluid, and the water tank can be determined by;
+The thermal power output from the system collected by the exchange integrated with the PV module, nanofluid, and water tank can be determined by;

 $$Q_{\text{th}} = {\dot{m}}_{w}c_{p,w}\left( T_{w,out} - T_{\text{inl}} \right)\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (12)$$